coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-stake-pool-topology.md

 <!-- Reference:
 https://learn.g2.com/port-forwarding -->

-So that relay nodes in the Cardano network can connect to a relay node in your stake pool configuration, in your firewall configuration you must open a port and forward traffic received on the port to the port where the relay node listens.
+So that relay nodes in the Cardano network can connect to a relay node in your stake pool configuration, in your firewall configuration you must open a port and forward traffic received on the port to the computer and port where the relay node listens.
 <!-- Reference:
 https://customer.cradlepoint.com/s/article/How-to-Do-Port-Forwarding-To-Multiple-Devices-on-the-Same-Port -->